 The NDDPI Selecting a Comprehensive Preschool Curriculum is designed to aid early childhood educators in choosing an effective pre-kindergarten curriculum that is appropriate for their program's staff and children and a curriculum that supports developmentally appropriate practice.

-Waterford UPSTART is an in-home kindergarten readiness program for families that will give your child a fun start in reading or math and science in just 15-20 minutes a day, 5 days a week.
-The UPSTART program is now accepting 450 learners for the 2020-2021 school year to participate in the program at no charge.
+Waterford UPSTART is an in-home kindergarten readiness program that will give your child a successful start in reading or math and science in just 15-20 minutes a day, 5 days a week.
+The UPSTART program is now accepting 1,200 learners for the 2021-2022 school year to participate in the program at no charge.